Valorant Champions Tour: 2021–2022: First open qualifiers era

-2023–present: Partnerships era
+2023–2026: Franchised era

 Riot Games announced a new format starting in 2023.
-The season will be split into three international regions – Americas, EMEA, and Pacific instead of the 7 regions format used in previous years.
+The season would be split into three international regions – Americas, EMEA, and Pacific instead of the 7 regions format used in previous years.
 Each international region will have its own International League that replaces the Challengers to become the domestic competitions to qualify for Masters and Champions.
-On September 21, 2022, Riot Games announced the thirty teams that had been selected as part of their new partnership format.
+On September 21, 2022, Riot Games announced the thirty teams that had been selected as part of their new partnership format in 2023-2027.

+In February 2023, Riot partnered with Grid Esports for performance analysis data.

 For China, Riot Games showed favor towards players here by giving Chinese teams a number of direct slots to participate in global tournaments (Masters and Champions) through third parties competitions in Hong Kong server, instead of having to play through Pacific league.
 In a June 2023 press conference, Riot COO Whalen Rozelle confirmed that Valorant would launch in China in July under the name 无畏契约 (lit.
 'Fearless Contract'), with hopes to launch a VCT league there in 2024.
-Shortly after in August, Riot announced an own regional league for China, and raising the number of partnered teams to 40.
+Shortly after in August, Riot announced a regional league for China, raising the number of partnered teams to 40.

+Immediately after its first year of implementation, the franchising system that Riot Games had made for VCT was criticized as being unsuitable.
+It created significant difficulties for non-partner teams (a.k.a "tier 2 teams"), as the path to going professional and qualifying for Masters/Champions was no longer open, requiring more time and financial resources.
+These teams also did not receive the same level of support as partner teams ("tier 1 teams") unless they won Ascension, facing the risk of having their talent poached and struggle to maintain both financial stability and competitive strength.
+In fact, many non-partner teams were eventually forced to disband after failing to win Challengers and Ascension tournaments.
+A lot of criticism was directed at Riot Games, specifically from the 2021 Champions winner team Acend and the two-time Masters winner player TenZ, for focusing primarily on tier 1 while gradually ignoring the tier 2 scene.
+Although Riot Games never made an official statement, their subsequent actions seemed to implicitly acknowledge that the franchising system had suffered irreparable failures at the tier 2, ultimately leading to the early termination of the franchising era in 2026, one year ahead of schedule, and to the unveiling of a new Valorant esports system, which will be applied from the start of the 2027 season.